-While it may feel nice to enter a well-lit, chilly home as soon as you walk through the door, you’re costing yourself hundreds of dollars a year.
-Keeping the lights and A/C on while you’re at work all day is wasteful, especially for only a mere few minutes of immediate comfort.
+While it may feel nice to enter into a warm, well-lit home as soon as you walk through the door, you’re costing yourself hundreds of dollars a year.
+Keeping the lights and heat or A/C on while you’re at work all day is wasteful, especially for only a few minutes of immediate comfort.

 How to fix it: Better your usage behaviors

-The added benefit of all these changes you’ve made to your HVAC system, home, large appliances, vampire energy draw and usage behaviors will not only help reduce your electricity bills but will cut down your costs every single day of the year.
+The added benefit of all these changes you’ve made to your HVAC system, home, large appliances, energy vampires and usage behaviors will not only help reduce your electricity bills during the hot and cold month but will cut down your costs every single day of the year.